- What if I encounter a problem, or have feedback to provide about the program?

 - Scroll to the bottom of the 'Industry Programs' list

-- Choose either 'mentor' or 'mentee' in the Alumni to Alumni Career Mentor program
+- Choose either 'mentor' or 'mentee' in the Alumni to Alumni Mentor program

 - Complete your profile

-What is the Alumni to Alumni Career Mentoring Program?
+What is the Alumni to Alumni Mentoring Program?

-Due to it being solely online it allows alumni from all over the world to participate.
+Being solely online, this allows alumni from all over the world to participate.

 Go to your profile.
 Click your mentor's profile.
 Click 'more' and then 'move to past connections.'